einheit/maia-packages/README.md

 # maia-packages
-updated packages for maia mailguard
+Updated packages for maia mailguard for instance, we'll build new spamassassin rpms when new versions are available.
+Other useful packages as appropriate